open-telemetry/opentelemetry-specification/specification/overview.md

 #### Measure

-**Measure** describes the type of individual values recorded by a library.
-It defines a contract between the library exposing the Measurement and an application that aggregates those individual measurements into a **Metric**.
+Measure describes the type of individual values recorded by a library.
+It defines a contract between the library exposing the Measurement and an application that aggregates those individual measurements into a metric.
 Measure is identified by a name, description, and a unit of values.

 #### Measurement

-**Measurement** describes a single value to be collected for a measure.
+Measurement describes a single value to be collected for a measure.
 Measurement is an empty interface on the API surface.
 This interface is defined in the SDK.